SUBMISSIONS NOW OPEN FOR ISSUE 05

 Do contributors get compensation for their published entries?

-At the moment we are unable to pay contributors until we meet our advertising and production costs.
+At the moment we are unable to pay contributors until we meet our advertising and production costs, but all contributors receive a free issue.
 Thank you for understanding.

 Why print?
 Why not just focus on digital?

 We believe in the quality of art.
-With our focus on only providing two printed ( and digital ) issues a year, quality over quantity is key.
-We want to deliver a polished and uniform product to our audience to evoke a sense of professionalism and maturity that some may not expect from the creative queer community.
+With our inte on only providing two printed ( and digital ) issues a year, quality over quantity is key.
+We want to deliver a polished and uniform product to our audience in order to evoke a sense of professionalism and maturity that some may not expect from the Southern creative queer community.
 At the same time, we are continuing to work on ways to grow and develop a strong digital presence to compliment our printed publication.

 Do you only publish art & culture?